 - Work Experience in Psychology.
-I coordinate and supervise work experience visits to the department for sixth form students.
+I coordinated and supervised work experience visits to the department for sixth form students in 2017 and 2018.

 - Summer Breaks 2018.
 I delivered a psychology subject taster session for Y12 students visiting the university as part of the 'Summer Breaks' Widening participation initiative where students get a taste of the university experience over a few days.